Hunting for the First Explosions at the High-Redshift Frontier: Results

 We further assess PISN observability by calculating their observed magnitudes at different wavelengths.
 We first estimate the average flux across wavelength/frequency as \citep{Papovich2001}

 where $f_\nu$ is the observed flux density, and the transmission function $t_\nu$ is a top-hat filter that is 1 around the chosen wavelength and 0 everywhere else.
 We then determine the AB magnitude from the average flux following $m_{\rm AB} = -2.5\log(\langle f_\nu\rangle)-48.60$.
 Fig.~\ref{fig:magnitude} shows the resulting magnitude evolution of the PISN for the red and blue supergiant models at $z=30.4$ across restframe days since the explosion.
 We measure the magnitudes at 1500 and 4000 \AA\ restframe with a filter width of 200 \AA, corresponding to $\sim4-12$ \micron\ in the observed frame, which the JWST Near Infrared Camera (NIRCam) can observe for the 1500 \AA\ emission, and the Mid Infrared Instrument (MIRI) for the 4000 \AA\ emission.
 We show the magnitude limits reached by the CEERS NIRCam \citep{Finkelstein2025}, JADES NIRCam \citep{Eisenstein2023}, and MIRI Deep Imaging Survey (MIDIS) MIRI \citep{Ostlin2025} programs, which lie below the PISN lightcurves at their peak around 28-29 magnitudes.

+\citet{Whalen2013} also predicted PISN magnitudes at $z\sim30$ allowing to be observed by NIRCam with peak magnitudes around 28-29, agreeing with our predictions.
 JWST could thus identify PISN events at least at their brightest phases in the lightcurve.
 While such peaks persist for $\sim200$ days in the restframe, at $z\sim30$ this corresponds to $\sim20$ years in the observed frame.
 On average, for $z\gtrsim22$, the visibility time is $\sim20$ years, long enough to be observed in principle.
+We note that we have only considered PISNe from the brightest 250 M$_\odot$ progenitors, thus choosing the most optimistic case to explore the limits of parameter space.
+In addition, PISNe from lower mass progenitors, while fainter at early times, may re-brighten at later times to $\sim29-30$ magnitudes to be observable even at $z\sim30$ \citep{Whalen2013}.
+Therefore, our optimistic estimates could apply to lower mass PISN progenitors as well.